OpenGATE/Gate/docs/defining_a_geometry.rst

 so-called "boolean" volume in order to describe one piece using a single volume instead of using a mother-children couple.
 This can make the description easier and more synthetic.
-The example below describes how the shape shown in Figure 3.3 can be defined using a trpd shape, based on a "boolean" volume consisting of a trapezoid "minus" a box::
+The example below describes how the shape shown in :numref:`trapeze_name` can be defined using a trpd shape, based on a "boolean" volume consisting of a trapezoid "minus" a box::

   # V I S U A L I S A T I O N